Uber posts $708M loss as revenue grows; finance head quits | New Country 923

-HONG KONG (AP) — Ride-hailing giant Uber has reported another multibillion dollar loss even as its revenues grow.
+HONG KONG (AP) — Ride-hailing giant Uber has reported another multimillion dollar loss even as its revenues grow.

 The San Francisco-based company said Thursday that its losses in the first quarter narrowed to $708 million from $991 million in the previous three-month period.